 "Certificates provide every machine - whether it's a website, application or device, with an online identity,” says Kevin Bocek, vice president of security strategy and threat intelligence for Venafi.
 “Without them, machines can't trust each other when they communicate.
 So, when LinkedIn's certificate expired, every major browser simply stopped trusting it.”

-After LinkedIn’s outage, we wondered: are organisations across ANZ properly protecting their digital certificates?
+After LinkedIn’s outage, we wondered: are organisations across ANZ properly managing their machine identities?

 During this year’s Gartner Symposium/ITxpo on the Gold Coast, Venafi conducted a survey to see how CIOs and senior IT executives manage their keys and certificates.